emeban44/my_dj_app/README.md

 # MyDJ App

-32 pages Documentation can be found in the repository.
+32 pages long App Documentation can be found in the repository.

 The Video Demonstration can be found on this link: https://www.youtube.com/watch?v=mOkoiI_u_wU